SelamHemanth/Code-Hub/C_Basics/strings/README.md

 2).
 Write a program that reads a string as input, and determines whether the string is a palindrome or not.

-3).
-Write a program to replace a given character by another character in a string.
-" WAP to display the word expansion of a number eg., Input : 789
+3 WAP to display the word expansion of a number eg., Input : 789
 Output : Seven Eight Nine"